 - Consider wearing no underwear to bed to help your genital area stay cooler.

-- Drink six to eight 12-ounce glasses of water each day.
+- Drink 12-ounce glasses of water each day.

 - Avoid excessive alcohol, soda, or caffeine consumption.